NeuroBAU/open-water-maze/README.md

 # Open-Water-Maze
- Water Maze environment for comparing spatial navigation in biological and artificial agents
+Digital reconstruction of a real Water Maze environment for comparing spatial navigation in biological and artificial agents

 ![Environment scanning using Rasperry PI + Arduino](graphics/environment_scanning.png)